kdeldycke/awesome-billing/readme.md

 Theory and practical insight to help you choose the right price point.

+- "There are two ways to make money.
+You can bundle, or you can unbundle." - [Jim Barksdale](https://hbr.org/podcast/2014/07/marc-andreessen-and-jim-barksdale-on-how-to-make-money.html#transcript-section).

 - [Pricing Psychology](https://www.nickkolenda.com/psychological-pricing-strategies/) - Which numbers should you use?
 How high should it be?
 Should it be rounded?
 This guide has 42 tricks to help you choose the best price.

 - [The 7 factors to consider when pricing your startup product](https://tomtunguz.com/how-to-price-your-startups-product/) - Pricing is an offensive tool to reinforce your product value and underscore the company core marketing message.